 Once in the air, your child will see the earth and sky in a new and exciting way.
 They will experience the wonderful freedom of flight that many people only dream about.
 Many people remember this experience for the rest of their lives.
 The length of the flight will depend on many factors, but most Young Eagle flights last between 15 and 20 minutes.

 Back on the ground, there will be adequate time for questions after the flight.
 Please note that each pilot is encouraged to follow the Young Eagle pilot guidelines, but also has the freedom to customize the flight to make the most of local conditions and facilities.

-What happens to the registration form?
+What happens after the flight?

 After the flight is completed, the pilot will issue your youth the official EAA Young Eagles logbook and certificate.

-The pilot then returns the registration form to the EAA Young Eagles office, where the flight will be officially registered in the World's Largest Logbook.
+Your child's flight will be officially registered in the World's Largest Logbook.

 At the same time, EAA understands that privacy is important.
 Only basic information is displayed on the web and your address and phone number will never become part of the public database.